s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

 We have implemented a data test and a model test.
-Details are in the CI setup question.

 ### Question 8